plone/training/angular/angular.rst

 .. note::

    Angular was initially known as Angular 2 as AngularJS was its ancestor.
-   Angular and AngularJS are very different, but their name are quite close so when looking for packages,
+   Angular and AngularJS are very different.

-    verify carefully which Angular it is compliant with.
+   Their names are quite close, when looking for packages, verify carefully which Angular it is compliant with.

 What Is The Plone Angular SDK
 =============================